 Last time, we looked at the first three descriptors in the Breathing domain – ‘No Needs’, ‘Low’ and ‘Moderate’ – which are by far the most common.
 This week we examine the ‘High’, ‘Severe’ and ‘Priority’ levels of need.

-REMEMBER – Breathing is one of only three domains in which a person can “score” all six levels of need: No Needs’, ‘Low’, ‘Moderate’, ‘High’, ‘Severe’, ‘Priority’.
+IMPORTANT – The Decision Support Tool provides the following guidance to the MDT when assessing needs in this domain: Breathing is one of only three domains in which a person can “score” all six levels of need: No Needs’, ‘Low’, ‘Moderate’, ‘High’, ‘Severe’, ‘Priority’.
 The vast majority of people who are assessed for CHC funding will have needs falling under one of the first three descriptors.
 As we look closer at the descriptors for a ‘High’, ‘Severe’ and ‘Priority’ level of need, the reasons for that will become clearer.

 The following clinical factors are relevant to the assessment of high, severe or priority level needs in this domain: